-The Perfect Person
+The PERFECT Person

 Would it not be great to be perfect?
 Some think they are by the disposition they display.
 Such conduct displays pride and selfishness which leads to destruction (Proverbs 16:18).
 Instead of pride, humility is the key to perfection.
 Jesus taught us that lesson in choosing to do things God’s way rather than His (John 6:38; Hebrews 5:8,9).
-Through His obedience, He became perfect, and if everyone “wouldest be perfect”, Jesus said, “Come follow me” (Matthew 19:21).
+Through His obedience, He became perfect, and if everyone “wouldest be perfect,” Jesus said, “Come follow Me” (Matthew 19:21).

 The scriptures declare “all have sinned” (Romans 3:23), but the same Bible says we are to be perfect.
-The biblical view of perfect, as it relates to a Christian, involves completing or making better that which is imperfect.
+The biblical view of perfection, as it relates to a Christian, involves completing or making better that which is imperfect.
 As 1 John 1:8 points out, “If we say that we have no sin, we deceive ourselves, and the truth is not in us.”
-Then in James 1:4 it says, “And let patience have its perfect work, that ye may be perfect and entire, lacking in nothing.”
+In James 1:4 it says, “And let patience have its perfect work, that ye may be perfect and entire, lacking in nothing.”

-Since “nobody’s perfect”, some say, there is no need to fight the urge to sin.
+Since “nobody’s perfect,” some say, there is no need to fight the urge to sin.
 Think about it.
 Would you not rather there be friends, family, and neighbors making an honest effort toward purity than for them to be indifferent, indecent, and immoral?
 Think of how much more patience, love, forbearance, and understanding would be shown by those diligently trying to live right than toward those who care less about how they live and who they hurt.
 The peril most fall into is consenting to sin, tolerating it, and becoming comfortable with it.
 Though we might admit not being absolutely perfect, it does not relieve us of our responsibility to please God.
-Every Christian should be diligent to “grow in the grace and knowledge of the Lord” (2 Peter 3:18), add to his faith (2 Peter 1:5-11), acquire the fruits of the Spirit (Galatians 5:22,23), and believe sin is condemned by God (Galatians 5:16-21).
+Every Christian should be diligent to “grow in the grace and knowledge of the Lord” (1 Peter 3:18), add to his faith (2 Peter 1:5-11), acquire the fruits of the Spirit (Galatians 5:22,23), and believe sin is condemned by God (Galatians 5:16-21).
 Jesus calls us to greater responsibility, not less.
 We need to understand that being perfect is God’s way, not ours.